-In a divorce case, determining the character of property involves not only investigating the facts, but also selecting the law to apply to the facts.
-Thus, a tracing case can involve disputes over both the facts and what law should be applied to those facts.
-However, some aspects of tracing methodologies are not mentioned in case law, and their use is a matter of accounting practices tracing conventions, or logic, or opinion, not law.
+A tracing case can involve disputes over both the facts and what law should be applied to those facts.
+However, some aspects of tracing methodologies are not mentioned in case law, and their use is a matter of accounting practices, tracing conventions, logic, or opinion, not law.

-III.
+- III.
 PRESUMPTIONS AND BURDEN OF PROOF.
 In many tracing cases, the fight over the law has to do with the use of presumptions proposed by a party to support his/her position.
-The role of presumptions in trying and appealing cases is a complicated area of the law.
-An excerpt dealing with presumptions, from Professor McCormick's treatise on evidence law, is attached to the back of this article.

-A. THE COMMUNITY PRESUMPTION.
+The role of presumptions in trying and appealing cases is a complicated and poorly understood area of the law. - A. THE COMMUNITY PRESUMPTION.
 The starting point law to apply to a tracing case in Texas is the presumption of community property.
 In Tarver v.
 Tarver, 394 S.W.2d 780, 783 (Tex.
-1965):
+1965), the Supreme Court wrote:

 The plain wording of the statute [Art.
 4619] creates a rebuttable presumption that all property possessed by a husband and wife when their marriage is dissolved is their community property and imposes the burden upon one asserting otherwise to prove the contrary by satisfactory evidence. . . .
-The general rule is that to discharge the burden imposed by the statute, a spouse, or one claiming through a spouse, must trace and clearly identify property claimed as separate property
+The general rule is that to discharge the burden imposed by the statute, a spouse, or one claiming through a spouse, must trace and clearly identify property claimed as separate property . . . .